call518/EYWA-on-Vagrant/README.md

 ## Limitations

-* Not yet support Migration fo EYWA-VR/VM, and deployment strategy of EYWA-VR.
+* With OpenNebula, Not yet support Migration fo EYWA-VR/VM, and deployment strategy of EYWA-VR.

 ### EYWA Add-On for OpenNebula